Present in UK

 Initially only the EU1 lineage was known in the UK and mainland Europe, but in 2011 a fourth evolutionary lineage, the EU2, was discovered in South-West Scotland and Northern Ireland.
 EU2 is genetically and behaviourally distinct from the much more widespread EU1, and the presence of two lineages suggests at least two separate introductions of P. ramorum into the UK: EU1 probably arrived before EU2.

-Ramorum disease has also been found in Belgium, the Czech Republic, Denmark, France, Germany, Ireland, Italy, Norway, Spain (including the Balearics), Slovenia, Sweden and The Netherlands.
-Among these countries, only the UK, Ireland and The Netherlands have reported it on trees.
+Ramorum disease has also been found in Belgium, the Czech Republic, Denmark, France, Germany, Ireland, Italy, Norway, Spain (including the Balearic Islands), Slovenia, Sweden and The Netherlands.